TrainTheTrainer/ELIXIR-EXCELERATE-TtT/README.md

 # ELIXIR-EXCELERATE Train the Trainer

-#  Course at Institute Pasteur Paris, 26th - 27th March 2018

-**Instructors:**

-**Allegra Via**, ELIXIR-IT, IBPM-CNR, Italy <br>
-**Patricia Palagi**, ELIXIR-CH, SIB, Switzerland <br>

-##

 **Purpose:**

-ELIXIR France, ELIXIR-IT/IIB and ELIXIR-CH/SIB, in cooperation with the ELIXIR-EXCELERATE Train-The-Trainer programme, are pleased to announce a Train the Trainer (TtT) event.
+The ELIXIR-EXCELERATE Train-The-Trainer programme is pleased to announce a Train the Trainer (TtT) event.

 The course is made up of four sessions, covering: